ICTSS00084

 - Technicians involved in the installation and maintenance of structured cabling systems.

-- Workers in construction, NBN-related projects, or the smart home and automation sectors.
+- Workers in construction, NBN-related projects, or the smart home and automation sectors, also need Open cabler registration to legally work in telecommunications.

 Career Prospects